 #3.
 Starting an online business: technical stuff

-Now I’ve reached my blogging nemesis: all this techie stuff, as a sometimes flippantly refer to it.
+Now I’ve reached my blogging nemesis: all this techie stuff, as a sometimes, flippantly refer to it.

 Do you know what my problem is?
-I am perfectly able to understand the technicalities involved in optimising a website; I just find it so lacking in excitement that these tasks somehow get to the end of my ‘to-do’ list.
+I am perfectly able to understand the technicalities involved in optimising a website; I just find it so lacking in excitement, that these tasks somehow get to the end of my ‘to-do’ list.

 Do you know what I was doing before I started writing this for you?
 I was reading a detailed and helpful guide to internal linking.
 I’ve read about ‘cornerstone content before’; I know a lot about networks and their power.
-Still, I’ve done little to link the articles on The Money Principle in related clusters which will make it much easier for readers to understand the deeper notions behind blogs.
+Still, I’ve done little to link the articles on The Money Principle into related clusters which will make it much easier for readers to understand the deeper notions behind blogs.

 I’m writing this article, instead of finishing and implementing the guide to linking.
-May be I should start now; or get back to it when I’m finished.
+Maybe I should start now, or get back to it when I’m finished.